 As a child, comedian David Baddiel felt a strong emotional connection with his maternal grandfather, Ernst, a German Jew who fled his native land just weeks before the Nazi regime invaded Poland.
 Now David is a father himself, he regrets not asking Ernst more about his early life.

-“Because my family experience is one of immigration and ‘refugee-ism’, you’re never entirely sure how you ended up here,” says David.
+“Because my family experience is one of immigration and ‘refugee-ism’, you’re never entirely sure how you ended up here,” David says at the start of his episode of Who Do You Think You Are?
 Belatedly learning more about his family, David finds a story of lost wealth and wartime internment, in addition to discovering a branch of his family he never knew existed.

 David begins his research at the home of his parents, Sarah and Colin.
 Sarah was just five months old when her own parents, Ernst and Otti Fabian, escaped Germany.
 To discover more, David heads to his grandfather’s former home, Königsberg, formerly German territory but now an exclave of Russia bordered by Lithuania and Poland.